rowlandcoping/lost-king-part1/README.md

 I have kept all this in mind when thinking about my design choices:

 - Whilst the game will configured to display responsively, it will be designed to display optimally on full size screens, ideally 1920px wide, and played with a keyboard and mouse.
-- To enable instant user engagement and stickiness, there is intented to be zero learning curve to play (although there will be nuances to be found).
+- To enable instant user engagement and stickiness, there is intended to be zero learning curve to play (although there will be nuances to be found).
 - Although it is a dynamic site, key elements of the page will be sited consistently.
 - The dynamic content will display consistently and logically, and the in-game locations where user input is required will not vary.